About Cheryl Cole

 The surprisingly conservative 3 Words appeared in October 2009, featuring collaborations with will.i.am, Soulshock & Karlin, and Syience.
 Led by the Wayne Wilkins-produced "Fight for This Love," a number one hit and the fastest-selling British single of 2009, the album went platinum in two weeks.
-Cole's second album, Messy Little Raindrops, followed in November 2010 and fared similarly well, going platinum on the strength of hit singles like "Promise This."
+Cheryl's second album, Messy Little Raindrops, followed in November 2010 and fared similarly well, going platinum on the strength of hit singles like "Promise This."
 Once again, several tracks were produced by Wilkins, while will.i.am, J.R.
 Rotem, and Free School were involved in smaller capacities.

-Cole's career in the U.S. turned into a roller coaster ride, when she was first picked by Simon Cowell to be a judge on the American version of The X Factor, then left the show under controversial circumstances after only three weeks.
-She then declined to return to the U.K. version of the show and decided to focus on her recording career.
-Her third album, A Million Lights, featured the Calvin Harris-produced single "Call My Name" and was released in June of 2012 in the U.K.
+Cheryl's career in the U.S. turned into a roller coaster ride, when she was first picked by Simon Cowell to be a judge on the American version of The X Factor, then left the show under controversial circumstances after only three weeks.
+She then declined to return to the original U.K. version of the show and decided to focus on her recording career.
+Her third album, A Million Lights, featured the Calvin Harris-produced single "Call My Name" and was released in June 2012 in the U.K.